codegouvfr/react-dsfr/README.md

 {% endtab %}

 {% tab title="Other" %}
-Your framwork isn't supported? let's [get in touch](https://github.com/codegouvfr/dsfr-react)!
+Your framework isn't supported?
+Let's [get in touch](https://github.com/codegouvfr/dsfr-react)!
 {% endtab %}
 {% endtabs %}

 ### Avoiding or flash of unstyled text (FOUT)

-You can avoid having a flash of unstiled text by preloading the font variant used on your homepage.(look in the network tab of your browser dev tool what are the font downloaded initially).
+You can avoid having a flash of unstyled text by preloading the font variant used on your homepage (look in the network tab of your browser dev tools what are the font downloaded initially).

 {% tabs %}
 {% tab title="Create React App" %}